DavidPhillipOster/MockSimpleComic/README.md

 It runs the Vision.framework OCR engine.
 Once that completes, it tints just the places where it recognized text.

 If run under Xcode, it will log the recognized text to Xcode's console.

+On the menubar, Select All, Copy, and Start Speaking work, as do items on the Services submenu.

 Example of the start of what it found with this sample page.

 ![sample](images/sample.png)